-As I continue to listen and educate myself towards living an anti-racist life, I want to continue to elevate voices that have been marginalized.
+With it being Black History Month, I want to continue to elevate voices that have been marginalized.
 Living in NYC comes with so many wonderful daily benefits, but at the very top of the list is our diversity and how that transpires into our cuisines.
 My family loves to celebrate authentic cuisines and the cultures that go into the traditions.
-In this article I specifically hight light black-owned restaurants and the priceless contributions they put forth towards our great city!
+In this article I specifically highlight light black-owned businesses and the priceless contributions they put forth towards our great city!
+If you’re looking for the best black-owned restaurants in New York City, look no further!
+Snag a weekend brunch, enjoy some soul food and explore healthy options one late afternoon at the best places with popular items.
+These are our favorite Black-owned restaurants and their original location in the city!

 Brooklyn Chop House